Interstate Commission on the Potomac River Basin

-The Interstate Commission on the Potomac River Basin (ICPRB) is an agency composed of commissioners representing the federal government, the states of Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
+The Interstate Commission on the Potomac River Basin (ICPRB) is an agency composed of commissioners representing the United States federal government, the states of Maryland, Pennsylvania, Virginia, West Virginia, and the District of Columbia.
 The ICPRB mission is to enhance, protect, and conserve the water and associated land resources of the Potomac River basin and its tributaries through regional and interstate cooperation.

 It was one of the first organizations with a congressional mandate to consider water resources on a watershed basis, rather than along political boundaries.

 Authority

 The Commission was created by an act of the United States Congress in 1940.
 Congress amended the law in 1970, creating an interstate compact.

 Mission

 ICPRB accomplishes its mission through a variety of actions to conduct, coordinate, and cooperate in studies and programs in the areas of water quality, water supply, living resources, and land resources.
-The Section for Cooperative Water Supply Operations on the Potomac River (CO-OP), a special section of the Commission, was created as a technical operations center for management and coordination among the regional utilities to avoid water supply shortages in the Washington metropolitan area during droughts.
+The Section for Cooperative Water Supply Operations on the Potomac River ("Co-op"), a special section of the Commission, was created as a technical operations center for management and coordination among the regional utilities to avoid water supply shortages in the Washington metropolitan area during droughts.
+In 1978 the ICPRB established a "Low Flow Allocation Agreement" applicable during drought conditions, in order to maintain environmental conditions on the river.
+The agreement was revised in 2018.